fflopsi/twobodyproblem/README.md

 # Two Body Problem
-## a small simulation
+### a small simulation

 **Welcome!**

-This is my matriculation project.
 I wrote a small program to simulate the two body problem.
-You can either choose from the presets (like Sun, Earth, Moon etc.) or type in your own masses and volumes.
-The program will show you an approximation of the suitable conic section.
+You can either choose from presets (like Sun, Earth, Moon etc.) or type in your own masses and volumes.
+The program will show you a visualization of the simulation.

 ## Table of Contents